GermanHeim/globalsearch-rs/paper/paper.md

 Developed in Rust—a free and open-source programming language—it combines accessibility with performance, ensuring that researchers are not limited by proprietary ecosystems.
 Rust's ownership model and concurrency features enable safe and efficient execution, making the library suitable for high-performance computing applications, a claim further supported by recent work demonstrating Rust's advantages in high-performance computing [@eth-rust].

+\autoref{fig:logos} shows the logos of the two packages introduced in this work.

 ![`GlobalSearch-rs` (right) and `PyGlobalSearch` (left) logos.\label{fig:logos}](./figures/logos.png)